mrwhale/dashboard/README.md

-# dashboard
-Dashing Dashboard for my home
+Check out http://shopify.github.com/dashing for more information.